How to concatenate strings in python in multiple ways?

 HelloWorld How are you?

-Using Format function:
+Using The string Format function:

 #Program to demonstrate